 The DePauw University School of Music is dedicated to engaging not only its School of Music students, but also students in the College of Liberal Arts by providing opportunities in interdisciplinary festivals.
 These festivals allow all DePauw students, faculty, and staff to interact and discuss a central topic through a wide variety of subjects.

-In fall 2014, DePauw University will present “Dvořák and America,” exploring Antonín Dvořák’s preservation of American History.
-Dvořák, who believed that a “great and noble school” of American music would be founded upon “Negro melodies,” also spearheaded the “Indianist” movement in American music.
-The eight-day festival will include several public events and incorporates a residency by Joseph Horowitz.
-Horowitz, a Dvořák scholar, author, and concert producer, has helped to curate more than a dozen “Dvořák and America” festivals throughout the United States.
-The events will engage audiences via music, artworks, and literature to freshly ponder American identity.
+In fall 2014, DePauw University presented “Dvorák and America,” exploring Antonín Dvorák’s preservation of American History.
+Dvorák, who believed that a “great and noble school” of music would be founded upon “Negro melodies,” also spearheaded the “Indianist” movement in American music.
+The two-week festival included numerous public events and incorporated a residency by Joseph Horowitz.
+Horowitz, a Dvorák scholar, author and concert producer, has helped to curate more than a dozen “Dvorák and America” festivals throughout the United States.
+The interdisciplinary events encouraged audiences via music, artworks, and literature to freshly ponder American identity.